toolbitorg/toolbitsdk/bindings/ruby/README.md

 $ make
 ```

 tbi.so is built and copied to ../samples.
-Now you can test it with Luke as follows
+Now you can test it with DMM as follows
 ```
 $ cd ../samples
-$ ./luke_test.rb
+$ ./dmm_test.rb
 0.000 [V]
 0.000 [mA]
 ```